 </html>

-mysql_select_db() then tells PHP that any queries we make are against the mydb database.
+as well.
+The result of the connection is stored in the variable $db. mysql_select_db() then tells PHP that any queries we make are against the mydb database.
 We could create multiple connections to databases on different servers.
 But for now, let's leave it to this.

 Next, mysql_query() does all the hard work.
 Using the database connection identifier, it sends a line of SQL to the MySQL server to be processed.
 The results that are returned are stored in the variable $result.